24pullrequests/contribulator/Readme.md

 ### Tests

 Standard RSpec tests are used for testing the application.
 The tests can be run with `bundle exec rake`.
+Alternatively a [https://github.com/guard/guard](guard) configuration is provided, which depends on the result of `bundle exec spring binstub --all`, and can be used to watch tests with `bundle exec guard`

 (If you find a large number of tests failing right after you've cloned the project and run migrations, try running `rake db:schema:load`.
 This will reload the database schema and fix any issues relating to missing tables.)